danbyte123/dixth/README.md

 ## Features

 - Displays system information such as OS, kernel, CPU, memory, disk usage, and uptime.
-- Includes customizable ASCII art for various operating systems (e.g., Ubuntu, Arch, Fedora, Windows, macOS).
+- Includes customizable ASCII art for various operating systems (e.g., Ubuntu, Arch, Fedora).
 - Randomized ASCII art colors for a fresh look every time you run the tool.
 - Lightweight and fast—designed for Linux, but compatible with other systems like Windows and macOS.